omkar-ethz/cil-collaborative-filtering/README.md

   ```

-To replicate final submission: (submission file in folder submissions)
+To replicate final submission: (output submission file in folder submissions)
-- Warning: this will take some time
+- Warning: this will take a long time (1 day or more)
-- Make sure that the project structure is satisfied
+- Make sure that the project structure is the same as above before executing the command
 ```
-python main.py #
+python main.py
 ```

-To replicate individual methods: (submission file in folder submissions)
+To replicate individual methods: (output submission file in folder submissions)
 - Run entire corresponding jupyter notebook
     - [Singular Value Decomposition (SVD) Baseline1](./svd.ipynb)
     - [Alternating Least Squares (ALS) Baseline2](./baseline.ipynb)